 EARLY LIFE CONTRIBUTORS

 Addiction can be understood as a substitute for affect and emotion regulation.
 Emotional dysregulation may begin in early childhood with insecure child-parent love attachment bonds.
 An infant’s survival and sound development depends on secure love and safe attachment to their parents or primary carers.
 Absence or disruption of secure love and nurture may be substituted with other ‘feel good’ survival mechanisms in later life.

 THE DEVELOPING BRAIN AND SEX ADDICTION

-Children’s brains, that have been prematurely exposed to pornography, or to other aspects of adult sexuality, are unable to size up the situation correctly, and therefore cannot assess a rational emotional response.
+Children, who are exposed to abuse including pornography or other forms of adult sexuality, are unable to ‘size up’ such situations correctly and therefore cannot assess a rational emotional response.